Osomatsu-kun: Video game

+Mr. Osomatsu

-Mr. OsomatsuMr.
-Osomatsu, produced by Pierrot, aired in Japan between October 2015 and March 2016 and was simulcast by Crunchyroll, making it the first piece of Osomatsu-kun media to receive an official English release.
+Mr. Osomatsu, produced by Pierrot, aired in Japan between October 2015 and March 2016 and was simulcast by Crunchyroll, making it the first piece of Osomatsu-kun media to receive an official English release.
 The series, which celebrates the 80th birthday of creator Fujio Akatsuka, who died at the age of 72 in 2008, follows the Matsuno siblings as adults.
 The series' first episode, which featured multiple parodies, was removed from streaming sites on November 12, 2015, and was replaced by an original video animation in its home video release.
 Additionally, the third episode, which features a crude parody of Anpanman, was edited for its BS Japan broadcast and is altered in its home video release.
 A second season aired from October 2017 to March 2018.

 A manga adaptation of Osomatsu-san, illustrated by Masako Shitara, began serialization in Shueisha's You magazine from January 15, 2016.
 An otome game based on the series is being developed by Idea Factory.

 Reception

 Naoki Urasawa stated that in mid-1960s Japan, the character Iyami from Osomatsu-kun was so popular that whenever children took a picture, they were sure to copy his iconic "Sheeh" pose.
-He noted that Godzilla struck the pose in a film, as did John Lennon and Paul McCartney when they visited Japan.
+He noted that Godzilla struck the pose in 1965 kaiju film Invasion of Astro-Monster, as did John Lennon and Paul McCartney when they visited Japan.
 Iyami appears in Urasawa's 2017 manga Mujirushi: The Sign of Dreams, where he is known only as the Director.